Knight-Swift Transportation Holdings (KNX) Q3 2017 Results - Earnings Call Transcript

 Brandon Oglenski - Barclays Capital, Inc.

 Hey, gentlemen.
 Good afternoon, and thanks for taking my question.
 I guess this one is for Adam or Dave, but I'm going to come out and ask the question on a lot of investors' minds.
 I'm looking at consensus expectations for earnings next year that are up let's call it 45% versus this year, and I get it that we're fully lapping the Swift acquisition.
-But when we think about organic growth given the tightening market you guys are talking about better rates, better freight environment, and then the structural opportunities to improve the prior Swift business.
-Should we be thinking as analysts – I know you guys aren't providing guidance, but just some framework here, because the expectations are pretty high.
-Should we be thinking to take organic truckload improvement and then be adding on that $85 million of expected synergies in the combined entity or there other factors that we should be considering in next year?
+But when we think about organic growth given the tightening market, you guys are talking about better rates, better freight environment, and then the structural opportunities to improve the prior Swift business.
+Should we be thinking as analysts – I know you guys aren't providing guidance, but just some framework here, because expectations are pretty high.
+Should we be thinking to take organic truckload improvement and then be adding on that $85 million of expected synergies in the combined entity or are there other factors that we should be considering in next year?

 Adam W. Miller - Knight-Swift Transportation Holdings, Inc.

 Okay.
 Well, Brandon, I'll take a stab at that and then Dave or Kevin can chime in if they want to correct anything I say here.
-Well, based on how we've answered the questions thus far around tractor count, we wouldn't factor in a lot of organic growth for the 2018.
+Well, based on how we've answered the questions thus far around tractor count, we wouldn't factor in a lot of organic growth for 2018.
 As Kevin mentioned, we're working through some of the components of the Swift business and we've seen pressure on the utilization of our tractors because of open trucks.
 So we need to right size that before we start growing the fleet, is the plan.
 And so, when we look at what's driving the upside for earnings in 2018, that's going to be obviously an improving environment where Knight has historically performed well in the ability to increase yield and improve margins and we'd expect for that to occur.

 And then from a Swift component, there's obviously a lot of synergies that we think are out there.
 We feel good about the targets that we've set out.
 So, we'd expect, obviously, that will impact those earning projections.
 We've broken those out in our – when we announced the merger in April where about half of it's coming from revenue and the other half will come from cost.
 And we're making good headway on both of those areas.